 - Right after baby is born have them put him/her to your chest skin-to-skin.
 They can do all the baby checks on your chest.

 - Have them wait to cut the cord until it stops pulsating.
 This allows amazing nutrients (such as Iron) to enter back into your baby’s body.

 Within the First Hour:

 - Having your baby on your chest skin-to-skin with a light blanket over the both of you allows your baby’s natural instincts to breastfeed to kick in!
 Avoid swaddling at this time, it’s not needed.
 Your body helps to regulate your baby’s heart rate, breathing, and body temperature.
 Letting your baby’s hands be free to touch your breast, smell her hands, move her body around, and root will help her find the breast and tell you she’s ready to nurse.
-Babies are at their most alert state within that first golden hour! =) See this “Breast Crawl” video http://youtu.be/tNCKd-og3YY I like that this video shows the baby’s natural instincts to find the breast and also that it can take time and that’s OK!
+Babies are at their most alert state within that first golden hour! =) Watch this “Breast Crawl” video.
+I love that it shows the baby’s natural instincts to find the breast and also that it can take time and that’s OK!

 - Breastfeed baby within the first hour!